How to Start an Online Thrift Store

 This goes back to knowing your labels and markings.
 Don’t accidentally sell something for less than it’s worth because you didn’t check properly!

 The last piece of the logistics puzzle is to get a robust shipping system in place.
-And again, at the risk of sounding like a broken record, we already have a super comprehensive guide to walk you through the finer details of shipping your products, but here are a few key pointers and considerations:
+And again, at the risk of sounding like a broken record, we already have a super-comprehensive guide to walk you through the finer details of shipping your products, but here are a few key pointers and considerations:

 Firstly, you’ll want to commit to how you’re charging your shipping – at least to start with.

 Free shipping can definitely be an enticing option for shoppers, but if you go down this route, make sure you’re definitely covering the cost of shipping in the cost of your items.
 We also recommend you set some conditions, such as a minimum order value, and only allow this within the country that you’re based.
+Ecommerce builders come with these options built-in, for example you can easily set up free shipping on Shopify in your dashboard settings.

-With a real-time shipping charge, you’re basically calculating shipping charges for an order based on the weight and location.
+With a real-time shipping charge, you’re basically calculating shipping costs for an order based on the weight and location.
 Every popular shipping carrier will have a calculator tool that you can use to check this, like this one from FedEx.
-You can then input a different shipping price for each item, or if you have your own website, you can set this up to be calculated automatically as the customer goes to check out, based on ‘rules’ and variables that you predetermine.
-Calculated shipping is a bit more effort, but is helpful for stores selling large items with different weights, like furniture, where the shipping cost will likely vary a lot from item to item.

 A flat shipping rate is the easiest option.
 This involves calculating a rough average price for your shipping, and then just adding this cost to every delivery as standard.
 This way, you might lose a little money shipping some large orders, but overall it should all balance out and save you a lot of time and hassle.

-Oh, and on a related note – pick a carrier with a drop off point that’s near to you, or your storage area!
+Oh, and on a related note – pick a carrier with a drop-off point that’s near to you, or your storage area!
 The novelty of saving 20¢ per parcel will soon wear off once you’re schlepping an extra 20 miles each day to drop off your parcels.

 Here are some popular shipping carriers to compare:

-Labels and packaging
+3. Labels and Packing

-The best packaging for your product should be lightweight, as close to the size of the product as possible, sturdy, and protective.
+The best ecommerce packaging for your product should be lightweight, as close to the size of the product as possible, sturdy, and protective.
 While branded packaging is a really fun idea, it might be best to stick to the regular stuff until your brand feels a bit more certain and established.
 You can bulk buy most packaging from sites like Amazon.

 Whether you set up your own website or use a marketplace, your shipping labels should be auto generated, and it’ll just be a question of printing these out.